 Both girls did great!
 London walked the entire time with no problem and Adeline walked most of it, with me carrying her in my arms from time to time.

-We stayed at Red Lion Hotel in Port Angeles.
+We stayed at Red Lion Hotel in Port Angeles (affiliate link).
 It was a nice enough hotel but I felt it was a bit pricey for what we could have gotten back in Europe.
 But, everyone slept great and the night was a success!

 The next morning we grabbed breakfast across the street at the creperie and then headed up to Lake Crescent for the day.